How to Use Conditional Logic in Your Forms

-- Send an admin email to firstname.lastname@example.org if user checks 'Sales' in the Department field
+- Send an admin email to email@example.com if the user selects Sales in the Type of request field

-- Show a text field if the user checks Yes in the More info field
+- Show a text message if the user selects Yes in the More info field

 - Hide submit button if the user selects No in the Accept Terms field

-- Trigger MailChimp integration if the user chooses Yes to the Subscribe checkbox field
+- Trigger MailChimp if the user chooses Yes to the Subscribe checkbox field

 - Redirect to http://example.com/next if the user selects Yes to Give Me Next Steps field